ThatOne2/Python/MH2_deth/README.md

 - Bob decides on and sends Alice the genarators g and p
 - Alice makes a guess on what she thinks the dice will land on
 - Alice uses these and another random int to hash her guess and sends this hashed guess to Bob
-- Bob rolls a dice and tells Alice what the roll was
+- Both Bob and Alice commits (in the same way as Alices guess) a number that will be used to generate the die roll
+- Alice and Bob both send their numbers so that they can open the random number and calculate the roll
 - Alice sends the unhashed guess and the random int to Bob
 - Bob does the same hashing to see if he gets the same number as Alice's hashed commit
 - If it matches Bob Accepts the guess and tells that to Alice